ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/class-fields/template.md

 ```

 This means that the properties passed to `.create()` end up getting assigned
-_before_ the constructors for for any subclasses run.
+_before_ the constructors for any subclasses run.
 This means that when we
 define a class that extends from `EmberObject`, class fields that are defined on
 our class will _always_ overwrite properties passed to `.create()`: